 Remove Damaged Materials

-Some materials can be cleaned and dried successfully.
+Some materials can saved.
+Others should be removed.

 Items commonly affected include: